TongLing916/tongling916.github.io/_posts/2020-3-6-Monocular-Reconstruction.md

 3. we establish our method as semi-dense, andnd pose and depth twice as fast as LSD-SLAM, by adding minimal cost to LSD-SLAM's tracking thread,
 4. we evaluate pose and depth quantitatively on the TUM dataset.

-### FLaME: Fast Lightweight Mesh Estimation using Variational Smoothing on Delaunay Graphs [^Greene2017]

-#### Abstract

-We propose a lightweight method for dense online monocular depth estimation capable of reconstructing 3D meshes on computationally constrained platforms.
-Our main contribution is to pose the reconstruction problem as a non-local variational optimization over a time-varying Delaunay graph of the scene geometry, which allows for an efficient, keyframeless approach to depth estimation.
-The graph can be tuned to favor reconstruction quality or speed and is continuously smoothed and augmented as the camera explores the scene.
-Unlike keyframe-based approaches, the optimized surface is always available at the current pose, which is necessary for low-latency obstacle avoidance.

-#### Introduction

-Instead of a dense every-pixel approach, we propose a novel alternative that we call FLaME (Fast Lightweight Mesh Estimation) that directly estimates a triangular mesh of the scene (similar to the stereo work of [^Pillai2016]) and is advantageous for several reasons.
-    - First, meshes are more compact, efficient representations of the geometry and therefore require fewer depth estimates to encode the scene for a given level of detail.
-    - Second, by interpreting the mesh as a graph we show that we can exploit its connectivity structure to apply (and accelerate) state-of-the-art second-order variational regularization techniques that otherwise require GPUs to run online.
-    - Third, by reformulating the regularization objective in terms of the vertices and edges of this graph, we allow the smoothing optimization to be both incremental (in that new terms can be trivially added and removed as the graph is modified over time) and keyframeless (in that the solution can be easily propagated in time without restarting the optimization).

-#### Algorithm Overview

-FLaME directly estimates an inverse depth mesh of the environment that efficiently encodes the scene geometry and allows for efficient, incremental, and keyframeless second-order variational regularization to recover smooth surfaces.
-Given an image sequence $$I_k$$ from a moving camera with known pose $$T^{W}_{k}$$, our task entails:
-- Estimating the inverse depth for a set of sampled pixels
-- Constructing the mesh using the sampled points
-- Defining a suitable smoothness cost over the graph induced by the mesh
-- Minimizing the smoothness cost[^Chambolle2011]
-- Projecting the mesh from frame to frame

-FLaME Overview: FLaME operates on image streams with known poses.
-- Inverse depth is estimated for a set of features using the fast, filtering-based approach of [^Engel2013].
-- When the inverse depth estimate for a given feature converges, it is inserted as a new vertex in a graph defined in the current frame and computed through Delaunay triangulations[^Shewchuk1996][^Shewchuk2002].
-- This Delaunay graph is then used to efficiently smooth away noise in the inverse depth values and promote piecewise planar structure by minimizing a second-order variational cost defined over the graph.

 ### Dense Mono Reconstruction: Living with the Pain of the Plain Plane [^Pinies2015]

 #### Abstract